hansson0950/Pig/README.md

 - ui.py: Manages almost, if not all, prints to the terminal.

 ## Documentation
 It is possible to generate documentation from the code and the python docstrings.
-To do this, navigate to the folder that contains the classes you would like to create documentation for.
+To do this, navigate to the folder which contains the classes you would like to create documentation for.
 Then, use the command <python -m pdoc3 --html <class_name.py>> to generate documentation as HTML.

 It is also possible to generate UML diagrams for the classes as well as the packages.
-To do this, navigate to the folder that contains the classes you would like to create UML diagrams for.
+To do this, navigate to the folder which contains the classes you would like to create UML diagrams for.
 Then, use the command <pyreverse dice.py> and then <dot -Tpng classes.dot -o classes.png> to get a .png file.
 You can do the same for the packages with the command <dot -Tpng packages.dot -o packages.png>.

 Note: This requires installation of some necessary softwares such as chocolatey and graphviz.